surrealwolf/unifi-protect-mcp/README.md

 **Focused on:** Cameras, motion sensors, smart lights, chimes, live view configurations, and security events.

+⚠️ **Early Development Warning**: This project is in early development and may contain bugs that could cause unexpected behavior.
+Use with caution in production environments.

+⚠️ **Prompt Injection Risk**: You are responsible for guarding against prompt injection when using these tools.
+Exercise extreme caution or use MCP tools only on systems and data you trust.

 ## Features

 - **14 management tools** for complete Protect operations